 For More Information:

-If you have further questions related to becoming am authorized home energy assessor for the Portland Home Energy Score program, please contact:
+If you have further questions related to becoming am authorized home energy assessor for the City of Portland Home Energy Score program, please contact:

 MacKenzie Winchel, Program Manager / Quality Assurance